ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

    * Then paste the filepath in the `terminal` or `command prompt` and hit `enter`
    * In summary, you should type `cd /path/to/desired/folder` before pressing enter.
 1. You are now able to run commands in that folder.
 Now run: `git clone https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities.git`.
 This will get the latest version iPython Utilities from our GitLab
-1. To help manage all the python package requirements quickly we use a package called `mamba`.
-Install mamba by running the command: `conda install mamba -n base -c conda-forge`
 1. Navigate to the ipython-utilities subdirectory that was created by running `cd ipython-utilities`.
-1. Now to install all required python packages by running the following: `mamba env update -n root -f environment.yml`
+1. Now to install all required python packages by running the following: `conda env update -n root -f environment.yml`

 **To open and use the OTN Nodebooks:**
 - **MAC**: Open your terminal, and navigate to your ipython-utilities directory, using `cd /paht/to/ipython-utilities`.
 Then, run the command: `jupyter notebook --config="nb_config.py" "0.
-Home.ipynb"` to open the Nodebooks
+Home.ipynb"` to open the Nodebooks in a browser window.
-- **WINDOWS**: Double-click the `start-jupyter.bat` file in your ipython-utlities folder, which will open the Nodebooks.
+- **WINDOWS**: Double-click the `start-jupyter.bat` file in your ipython-utlities folder, which will open the Nodebooks in a browser window.
 - **DO NOT CLOSE** your terminal/CMD instance that opens!
 This will need to remain open in the background in order for the Nodebooks to be operational.

 More operating system-specific instructions and troubleshooting tips can be found at: [https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities)